ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-22-exfat-clusters.md

 Again, a "cluster" is the smallest chunk of memory possible to be used by the file system.
 So, if a cluster is 4 KiB, for instance, and your file is only **1 byte**, it will still take up a full cluster, or **4 KiB**, on disk.
 This is what Windows refers to as "Size on disk".
 In this case, the file "Size" is 1 byte, whereas the "Size on disk" is 4 KiB, or 4096 bytes.
 See: [Super User: What is the difference between “Size” and “Size on disk?”](https://superuser.com/a/66826/425838).

 To learn more, I spent a day testing and plotting.
 Here is the data I collected.
-Again, exFAT cluster size has a *significant* (I mean: huuuuge!) effect on both _speed_ and _disk usage_ for a given set of files:
+Again, exFAT cluster size has a *significant* (I mean: huuuuge!) effect on both _speed_ and _disk usage_ for a given set of files.
+The top-left plot trends apply regardless of how many small files you have, since I did those tests by `rsync`ing over a single 5.3 GB file to the exFAT external SSD, but the other three plots are exacerbated by the quantity of tiny files I have (just over 1 million files, comprising 74 GB).
+The linear trend in the bottom-right applies to everyone, but its _slope_, and therefore the y-axis values, depends on how many small files you have.

 [![exFAT plots](https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/assets/6842199/12b2635d-653a-40ec-b438-d1106672b9d9)](https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/assets/6842199/12b2635d-653a-40ec-b438-d1106672b9d9)